byui-cse/cse251-course/week01/teach.md

 # 01 Teach: Finding Prime Numbers

-- They work on the non-threaded part first
-- Then add threads
-- Analysis the results in both

-## Instructions

-**Face-to-face** students will complete this activity in class.

-**Online students** should arrange for a one hour synchronous meeting to work through the activity together.

 ## Overview

 Programs can run with and without threads.
 In the team activity today, you will be taking a program that counts the number of prime numbers in a range and converting it to use threads to find these prime numbers.

 ## Assignment

-- Review the documentation on [directory structure](../overview/directory_structure.md).
-Create directories for the course
+Review the documentation on [directory structure](../overview/directory_structure.md).
+Create the following directories for the course:

 - Main folder for the course.
-Place is anywhere on your computer.
+Place it anywhere on your computer.
 - The "code" folder and copy the file(s) from github's "code" folder to this folder.
-  - "week01" folder
+- A "week01" folder
-  - "week01/team" folder where you will be placing the `team.py` file for this activity.
-- Don't forget to open the "week01/team" folder in VSCode.
+- A "week01/team" folder where you will be placing the `team.py` file for this activity.
+Don't forget to open the "week01/team" folder in VSCode.
-- The file `team.py` contains code to find all ofthe prime numbers within a range of values.
+- The file `team.py` contains code to find all of the prime numbers within a range of values.

 ### Core Requirements